 Estimation and inference for the Cox proportional hazards model with a change hyperplane are much more challenging.
-We propose maximum likelihood approach for estimation in which all parameters, including the coefficients of the change hyperplane, are estimated by maximizing the Cox partial likelihood function.
-Because the likelihood function is not continuous in the latter parameters, we adopt a genetic optimization algorithm (Sekhon and Mebane (1998)) for optimization.
-For inference purposes, we suggest using an m-out-of-n bootstrap procedure to construct the confidence intervals.
-Because the hyperplane is defined by more than one biomarker, existing theory for the change-point model is no longer applicable.
-To establish the asymptotic distribution of the estimators for the change hyperplane, we need to carefully partition the support of the hyperplane, and then show that its asymptotic distribution is determined by an integrated composite Poisson process defined on a multidimensional space of the covariates.
-To the best of our knowledge, this is a novel finding.
-Furthermore, when there are no covariates except a constant term in the change plane, the derived asymptotic distribution reduces to the change-point distribution given in Pons (2003).
+We propose maximum likelihood approach for estimation in which all parameters including the coefficients of the change hyperplane are estimated by maximizing the Cox partial likelihood function.
+Since the likelihood function is not continuous in the latter parameters, we adopt a genetic optimization algorithm (Sekhon and Mebane, 1998) for optimization.
+For inference, we suggest an m out of n bootstrap procedure for constructing confidence intervals.
+Since the hyperplane is defined by more than one biomarker, existing theory for the change point model is no longer applicable.
+To establish asymptotic distribution of the estimators for the change hyperplane, we need to carefully partition the support of the hyperplane then show that its asymptotic distribution is determined by an integrated composite Poisson process that is defined on a multidimensional space of the covariates.
+To our knowledge, this finding has never been discovered before.
+Furthermore, when there are no covariates except a constant term in the change plane, the derived asymptotic distribution reduces to the change point distribution given in Pons (2003).

-Note that although the proposed model can be viewed as one single-index hazard model, which is studied in Wang (2004) and Huang and Liu (2006), the link function for our model is discontinuous.
-In contrast, the usual single-index model assumes a smooth link function.
+As a note, although the proposed model can be viewed as one singleindex hazard model which has been studied in Wang (2004) and Huang and Liu (2006), the link function for our model is discontinuous while the usual single index model assumes a smooth link function.
 This leads to substantially different properties for the maximum likelihood estimators.
-For example, we show that the estimators for the single index, that is, the coefficient in the hyperplane, has a convergence rate of 1/n, in contrast to the standard $1/\sqrt{n}$ rate in Wang (2004) and Huang and Liu (2006).
+For example, we show in this paper that the estimators for the single index, i.e., the coefficient in the hyperplane, has a convergence rate 1/n, in contrast to the standard $1/\sqrt{n}$ rate in Wang (2004) and Huang and Liu (2006).